Boston DUI Lawyer

 Have you been arrested for Operating under the Influence (OUI) or Driving

-or drugs while on a public roadway, could be found guilty of driving under
+on a public roadway, could be convicted of DUI.

 The legal limit for drinking and driving in every U.S. state is 0.08%.